themcaffee/GoSquatch/README.md

 # GoSquatch

 A super fast Github Action that converts markdown into a static HTML site.
 This is super useful for personal blogs and project documentation to keep pages in standard markdown but also be able to host through Github Pages (or other hosting providers).
+GoSquatch uses [native golang html templating](https://pkg.go.dev/html/template) and [gomarkdown/markdown](https://github.com/gomarkdown/markdown) to handle markdown parsing.

 _How fast?_ GoSquatch takes about 3 seconds on Github Actions to execute.
 This allows with checking out the code and publishing it to Github Pages to only take around 20 - 30 seconds in total execution time.
 Check out this repo's [Actions](https://github.com/themcaffee/GoSquatch/actions) for real examples of performance.